Frequently asked questions about Data Access and Use

 Academic researchers participating in Genomics England Clinical Interpretation Partnership will also have access to de-identified data free of charge, subject to their research study being approved.

-Genomics England is charging industry to participate in the GENE Consortium and the industry trial because providing storage, security and analytic services for the data is costly and it is only right that for profit companies accessing the data for research purposes should contribute to these costs.
+Genomics England is charging industry to participate in the Discovery Forum because providing storage, security and analytic services for the data is costly and it is only right that for profit companies accessing the data for research purposes should contribute to these costs.

 Research users will have restricted, remote access to de-identified datasets which contain only the information they need for their specific and approved research study.